zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/samsung-sandy-bridge/index.md

 To leave developer mode, simply flip the developer-mode switch back to the OFF position and reboot.
 One of two things will happen.
-If your Chromebook or Chromebox still has a valid read-write BIOS, Google-signed kernel, and an unmodified Chrome OS root filesystem, then that's what will boot and you'll be back running the official Chrome OS image.
+If your Chromebook or Chromebox still has a valid read-write BIOS, Google-signed kernel, and an unmodified ChromeOS root filesystem, then that's what will boot and you'll be back running the official ChromeOS image.
 Or, if you've modified any part of the verified boot chain so that a full verified boot process isn't possible, you'll be dropped into [recovery mode](http://www.google.com/chromeos/recovery).
 That will require you to create a bootable USB key to restore your chromebook to